Strong democratic parliaments serving the people

 The IPU is an international organisation comprising the parliaments of sovereign states established in 1889 in Paris by William Randal Cremer (United Kingdom) and Frédéric Passy (France).
 It was the world’s first permanent forum for political multilateral negotiations and the British Group of the IPU has remained active in its work since its inception.

-The IPU is the global organization of national parliaments.
-It works to safeguard peace and drives positive democratic change through political dialogue and concrete action.
+The IPU works to safeguard peace and drives positive democratic change through political dialogue and concrete action.
 As the focal point for world-wide parliamentary dialogue, it works for peace and co-operation among peoples and for the firm establishment of representative democracy.
 To that end, the IPU: fosters contacts, co-ordination, and the exchange of experience among parliaments and parliamentarians of all countries; considers questions of international interest and concern and expresses its views on such issues in order to bring about action by parliaments and parliamentarians; contributes to the defence and promotion of human rights – an essential factor of parliamentary democracy and development; contributes to better knowledge of the working of representative institutions and to the strengthening and development of their means of action.

+The IPU aims to complement international relations conducted at inter-governmental level by ministers, ambassadors and other state officials by establishing friendship, understanding and co-operation between parliamentarians on issues of common concern and international significance.
 The IPU supports the efforts of and works in close co-operation with the United Nations, whose objectives it shares.
 The Union also co-operates with regional inter-parliamentary organisations, as well as with international intergovernmental and non-governmental organisations which are motivated by the same ideals.
 The IPU is supported by an International Secretariat based in Geneva since 1921 with responsibility for co-ordinating the IPU’s global activities, including biannual Assemblies and other specialised meetings.
 The current Secretary General of the IPU is Martin Chungong.

-The Annual Report of the IPU for 2018/19 was released on 18 March 2019.
+The IPU Strategy for 2022-27 adopted by all IPU Member Parliaments, sets the vision, mission and objectives of the organization.
 To view all of the IPU’s Publications and for further information click here.